jgagne/typography-2-fa-17/README.md

 #### Conceptual

+- Proficiency in separating content and structure from style and behavior
 - Proficiency in designing for the reader; designing an accessible and inclusive experience for all users and devices
 - Proficiency in designing beyond pages; designing a system of flexible and reusable components
 - Proficiency in developing a living style guide for discussing and implementing structural and presentational semantics